surbhi-nijhara/techtumblr/mongodb-guide/doc_source/mongo_vs_azure_cosmos.md

 So in MongoDB you will want to have high cardinality partition keys to target chunks (logical partitions) of about 64MB, where as in Cosmos DB you will target low cardinality partitions keys because the logical partitions are up to 10G

-#Automated Backup Management
+## Automated Backup Management
-ongoAtlas: Only Cloud Provider Backs are supported, which will need to be defined.
+MongoAtlas: Only Cloud Provider Backs are supported, which will need to be defined.
 1. Define Backup Policy
 2. Enable PIT restores whichs replay the oplog to restore a cluster from a particular point in time within a window specified in the Backup Policy.
 3. Scheduled Snapshots:Snapshot Scheduling and Retention policy has to be defined